dmbates/Wordlegames.jl/README.md

 If the score for "raise" is `🟫🟫🟨🟫🟩`, the next guess will be "binge", with the characteristics shown.
 If the score is `🟫🟫🟫🟫🟫`, which is the most likely score for the first guess, the next guess is "mulch", and so on.

-Note that in the tree the score is associated with the guess that it will produce next, whereas in the summary of the game the score is associated with its guess.
+Note that in the tree the score is associated with the guess that it will produce next, whereas in the summary of the game the score is associated with the guess that produced it.

 The reason that this tree is not very interesting is that it simply reproduces the game summaries, with the minor changes that the root node is common to all the games and the score tiles refer to the score that has been observed, not the score that will be observed.